compass rose

 Lance and Susie Moving on board

-Susie Bowman and Lance Batten are a long married couple (30+ years) in our mid fifties.
-We are both typical U.C.Berkeley Grad students who never quite grew up and permanently left town.
+Susie Bowman and Lance Batten are a long married couple (30+ years) in our late fifties.
+We are both typical U.C.Berkeley Grad students who never quite grew up nor permanently left town.
 Both of us have worked for many years in the software business (mostly database), most recently together in our own software consulting business, Tilden Park Software.
-In 2002, without a particular plan, we have taken up a new life as cruisers.
-We sail aimlessly about the islands of the Eastern Caribbean enjoying the snorkeling, the travel, the people and (last but not least) the sailing.
-We are definitely "fair weather sailors"; we are not in it for the challenge.
+In 2002, with a little help from the dot com collapse but without a particular plan, we took up a new life as cruisers.
+In the winter, we sail aimlessly about the islands of the Eastern Caribbean enjoying the warm water, the travel, the people and (last but not least) the sailing.
+In the sumer, we remind our friends of our existance and enjoy cold water sailing on SF Bay.
+We are definitely "fair weather sailors"; we are not challenging nature (or ourselves).
 We are not "old salts" but two salted nuts possessed by the strange idea that sailing should be fun and pleasant.
-Our motto: "There will be no suffering aboard Eaux Vives."
-Should you care to contribute to the delinquency of majors or, alternatively, return us to the world of remunerative occupations, my resume is here.
+Our motto: "There will be no suffering aboard."
+Should you care to contribute to the delinquency of majors you could click on some of the ads.
+If you wish to return us to the world of remunerative occupations, my resume is here.

 We can be reached at either lance or susie @accidentalcruiser.com.
-Replace the AT with @ in this link , we love to hear from you.
+Click this mail link , we love to hear from you.

 What about pirates?